Agri-Tech East hosts the Innovation Hub at the Royal Norfolk Show

 “If the Agriculture Bill is adopted with its emphasis on ‘public good’ farms will need to make the tricky transition to an agroecology approach while maintaining yields.
 This will require new policies and practices backed up by sound science and networks of sensors and farm management applications that incorporate artificial intelligence.”

 Delta-T demonstrated the benefits of current soil sensors and profiling systems that support canopy analysis.
 Communications between sensors and with farm systems is increasingly important and the latest dashboard offering will show how this is achieved.

 Dutch Ambassador, Simon Smits in discussion with Tony Peloe, Director of Sales, Delta-T Devices

 Jack Wrangham, CEO with Alex Macdonald-Smith, Manager both of Drone AG

 “We see a future where automated machinery will work collaboratively.
 For example imaging from drones will be used to direct sprayers to target specific areas of the field at exactly the right time, reducing costs and chemical use and minimising soil damage.”

-DroneAG will be showing its range of drones and how AI can be used to extract insights from raw data.
+DroneAG showed its range of drones and how AI can be used to extract insights from raw data.